kaaek/edge-uav-mec-optimizer/README.md

 This is a GPU-accelerated Python implementation of UAV (Unmanned Aerial Vehicle) positioning and bandwidth allocation optimization for wireless communication networks.
 The system maximizes network throughput while ensuring Quality of Service (QoS) constraints for ground users.

+**Extended for Multi-Access Edge Computing (MEC):** This implementation now supports task offloading scenarios where users can choose to execute computational tasks locally or offload them to UAVs.
+See `MEC_EXTENSION.md` for details.

 **Key Features:**
 - GPU acceleration using PyTorch for fast tensor operations
 - Faithful translation from MATLAB preserving all original logic
 - Support for both CUDA and CPU execution
 - Multiple UAV placement strategies (K-means, Hierarchical clustering)
-- Joint optimization of UAV positions and bandwidth allocation
+- Joint optimization of UAV positions, bandwidth allocation, and task offloading
+- MEC-aware throughput modeling with fractional offloading
 - Comprehensive benchmarking suite with parameter sweeps

 ## Installation